 In rear cameras, iPhone 12 can have 3D depth-sensing

-Newer iPhones have front-facing cameras which have 3D depth-sensing since the iPhone X. This feature, known as the Face ID, scans your face to unlock your phone and authorise digital payments.
+Newer iPhones have front-facing cameras which have 3D depth-sensing since the iPhone X. This feature, known as the Face ID, scans your face to unlock your phone and authorize digital payments.
 It has been widely assumed that Apple can take it to the back of the cameras and introduce the same system

 Long-time Apple analyst Ming Chi Kuo (via MacRumors and 9to5Mac) said he hopes to have a new time-of-flight camera lens on the back of the phone for two of the 2020 iPhones models.